remy/remysharp.com/public/drafts/codes.md

 ## Code of conduct is supplementary

-Again, let's be honest: copying and pasting a code of conduct is not enough.
+Let's be honest: copying and pasting a code of conduct is not enough.
 It's a start, but it should, I think, be supplementary to your attendees security.

 We do a number of things and I wanted to list a few others that I've seen that would be worth considering adding.